 Navigator helps you quickly switch between your trading accounts and quickly find the necessary indicators, advisers, and scripts.
 Similar to Market Watch, you can easily drag the necessary indicator to a chart.

 The terminal is responsible for everything that concerns transactions.
 The Trade tab displays the active trades, balance, equity, and free funds on the current account.

-The main thing to be shown in the settings tab is the way to display the profit of a given trade: in the items, in the currency of the instrument, or in the currency of the account.
-I highly recommend leaving the display in items.
+The main thing to be shown in the settings tab is the way to display the profit of a given trade: money or points.
+I highly recommend leaving the display in points.
 This insignificant setting can seriously affect your results.

 The Exposure tab displays the status of assets in all the open positions.
 I do not use it, so I will not describe it in detail.

 The Account History tab is the most useful one after Trade.
 The key feature here is uploading the detailed transaction reports.
 By clicking the right button on the empty area, you can select the reporting period: for all time, the last 3 months, or the last month.

 I have developed a free tool to analyze metatrader reports. try it to understand how stable your trading strategy is.

 We will work closely with a detailed report on trades when it comes to analytics.
 The report is extremely informative; it contains all the necessary statistical indicators and it displays the efficiency of your trades for the reporting period in the form of the chart.